trending_up Reporting

 Expenses

-Represents expenses of the Award.
-Reflects monies spent to pay salaries or purchase goods and services.
+Represents expenses of the award.
+Reflects funds spent to pay salaries or purchase goods and services.

-Expenses are updated daily to GL from GA (Grant Accounting) and are shown on the fund reports summarized to the appropriate 5XXXX object code, which corresponds to the expenditure category code.
+The system updates expenses daily to GL from GA (Grant Accounting) and shows them on fund reports summarized to the appropriate 5XXXX object code, which corresponds to the expenditure category code.

-Details of these items are available in the expenditure reports.
-(Expense details can also be found by iterative drilling on the dollar amounts on the fund statement.)
+Details of these items are available in expenditure reports.
+(Users can also find expense details by drilling down on dollar amounts in the fund statement.)

 5XXXX